wcarmon/docs/java/visualvm.md

 1. Only works on local applications
 1. Uses JMX agent internally
     1. enables taking heap dumps
+1. Must use same (OS) user for profiler and the app

 ### Usage
 1. Start new process and profile its start
+1. Point to the same JVM the app uses
 1. Choose a port
 1. Profile: memory or cpu
     1. Memory: defaults are fine